 The course is aimed at students who are interested in or who wish to pursue a likely career within the sports industry ie, sports coach, physiotherapist, nutritionist, PE teacher, lecturer, fitness instructor etc. The course is designed to build on learning from Key Stage 3 Physical Education and is equivalent to one GCSE.

-At the centre of the course is ‘sport performance’ and all the theoretical work is focussed towards understanding and improving sport performance.
+At the centre of the course is ‘sport performance’ and all the theoretical work is focused towards understanding and improving sport performance.

 To gain this qualification you will be required to study sport theory in great depth covering areas such as: